civican/legisinfo/42-1/bills/C-77/bill_text.md

 ### Section 118.1

-Every person who, being duly summoned or ordered to appear before a **court martial or a military judge**, as an accused, **or before an officer conducting a summary hearing, as a person charged with having committed a service infraction**, fails, without lawful excuse, the proof of which lies on the person, to appear as summoned or ordered, or to remain in attendance, is guilty of an offence and on conviction is liable to imprisonment for less than two years or to less punishment.
+Every person who, being duly summoned or ordered to appear before a court martial or a military judge, as an accused, or before an officer conducting a summary hearing, as a person charged with having committed a service infraction, fails, without lawful excuse, the proof of which lies on the person, to appear as summoned or ordered, or to remain in attendance, is guilty of an offence and on conviction is liable to imprisonment for less than two years or to less punishment.

-> **Explanatory Note**:
-> Existing text of section 118.1:
-> *Existing Text*:
-> > Every person who, being duly summoned or ordered to appear as an accused before a service tribunal, fails, without lawful excuse, the proof of which lies on the person, to appear as summoned or ordered, or to remain in attendance, is guilty of an offence and on conviction is liable to imprisonment for less than two years or to less punishment.

 ### Section 10

   **(1)** The portion of subsection 130(1) of the French version of the Act after paragraph (b) is replaced by the following:

-    Quiconque en est **condamné** encourt la peine prévue au paragraphe (2).
+    Quiconque en est condamné encourt la peine prévue au paragraphe (2).

   **(2)** The portion of subsection 130(2) of the Act before paragraph (a) is replaced by the following:

-    **(2)** Subject to subsection (3), **if** a **court martial** convicts a person under subsection (1), **it** shall,
+    **(2)** Subject to subsection (3), if a court martial convicts a person under subsection (1), it shall,

 ### Section 11

 Subsections 137(2) and (3) of the Act are repealed.

-> **Explanatory Note**:
-> Existing text of subsections 137(2) and (3):
-> *Existing Text*:
-> > If, in the case of a summary trial, an attempt to commit an offence is charged but the evidence establishes the commission of the complete offence, the accused person is not entitled to be acquitted, but may be found guilty of the attempt unless the officer presiding at the trial does not make a finding on the charge and directs that the accused person be charged with the complete offence.
-> > An accused person who is found guilty under subsection (2) of an attempt to commit an offence is not liable to be tried again for the offence that they were charged with attempting to commit.

 ### Section 12